Winston-Lin/dziganto.github.io/_posts/2018-1-30-Understanding-Object-Oriented-Programming-Through-Machine-Learning.md

 predictions = np.dot(X_new, parameters)
 ```

 So now we have a model and a way to make predictions.
 Not too complicated.
 But as it turns out we can do better.
 We can simplify.
 Enter OOP.

+## Object-Oriented Programming Overview

 In the same way we abstracted away a series of calculutions that return the Ordinary Least Squares model parameters in a function called **ols**, we can abstract away *functions* and *data* in a single object called a **class**.
 Let me show you what I mean and then I'll explain what's going on.

+## Object-Oriented Programming Machine Learning Example

-We'll build this class one code block at a time so as to manage the complexity.
+We'll build a class one code block at a time so as to manage the complexity.
 It's really not too tricky but it's easier to understand in snippets.
 Alright, let's get started.

 ```
 import numpy as np